cccbr/runningatower/content/docs/092-Planning/index.md

 weight: 92
 ---

-**Site currently under construction**
+**Site currently under contruction**

-# Building a Tower – Planning ringing
+# Planning ringing

 ![Ringers at Southrepps, Norfolk](Southrepps.jpg)

 ## Timing

-{{<hint info>}}
-- At the start not all ringers will arrive on time, also allow for greeting, hanging up coats, etc. (There will be a similar process at the end of the session.)
+- At the start not all ringers will arrive on time.
+- Allow for greeting, hanging up coats, etc.
-- If bells have to be raised and lowered, this can take up to 15 minutess out of the time.
-This won’t be all ringing time.
+- Bells may have to be raised and lowered which may take up to 15 minutes.
-- If the session is 90 minutes long, this leaves 75 minutes to achieve aims and, hopefully, give everyone at least one piece of useful and satisfy ringing.
+- If session is 90 minutes long, this allows 75 minutes to achieve aims.
+These should give everyone at least one piece of useful and satisfying ringing.
-- It takes 4-5 minutes to ring 120 changes of Doubles or Minor.
-On 8, or more, bells plain courses and touches will be.
-4-5 minutes is also a reasonable period to time for rounds and/or call changes.
+- 120 changes of Doubles or Minor takes 4-5 minutes.
+On 8, or more, pieces will generally be longer.
+4-5 minutes is a suitable time for rounds and call changes.
-- Allow 2-3 minutes to change over between each piece.
+- Allow 2-3 minutes to change over between pieces.
-{{<\hint>}}

-Using the above calculations allows for 9 pieces of ringing.
+The above calculations result in around 9 pieces of ringing.

-## Plan ahead
+## Plan Ahead

 To get the most out of the time available plan at least one piece of ringing ahead, ideally two.
 This reduces gaps between pieces and allows more time for ringing.